 Ports of call on Arctic cruises can vary greatly from established towns to Inuit settlements, deserted bays or the frozen expanse of the North Pole, where passengers step on to the ice for a Champagne celebration at the top of the world.

-Sitting on Norway's far northern coastline in the Arctic Circle, this town has long been a departure point for Arctic-bound explorers and hunters.
-Today, one of its biggest attractions is the ultra-modern Arctic Cathedral, along with the Polar Museum, housed in a restored 19th-century warehouse, which recounts the town's pivotal role as a center for hunting expeditions.
+Tromso, Norway: Sitting on Norway's far northern coastline in the Arctic Circle, Tromso has long been a departure point for Arctic-bound explorers and hunters.
+Today, one of its biggest attractions in the town is the ultra-modern Arctic Cathedral, along with the Polar Museum, housed in a restored 19th-century warehouse, which recounts the town's pivotal role as a center for hunting expeditions.

 Arctic Cruise Tips

-If you plan to sail on an expedition ship, where most adventures ashore consist of zodiac excursions or hiking trips, make sure you're reasonably fit, as this can be physically challenging; the terrain is often uneven.
+Gauge your fitness.
+If you plan to sail on an expedition ship, where most adventures ashore consist of Zodiac excursions or hiking trips, make sure you're reasonably fit, as this can be physically challenging; the terrain is often uneven.

 And don't forget your camera and binoculars.